 How long does it take to receive a degree audit once I apply to graduate?

-It takes approximately four weeks to receive the degree audit once you apply to graduate if you apply according to the deadline on the application.
+It takes approximately three to four weeks to receive the degree audit once you apply to graduate if you apply according to the deadline on the application.
 After you receive your audit, you and your advisor will need to work through any deficiencies noted by the deadline indicated on the audit.